boky8/docker-postgresql/README.md

 - `--with-perl`: [PERL PL modules](http://www.postgresql.org/docs/10/static/plperl.html)
 - `--with-python`: [Python PL modules](http://www.postgresql.org/docs/10/static/plpython.html)

+Note that this is a for of the excellent work done by [sameersbn](https://github.com/sameersbn/docker-postgresql) but with the following differences:
+- based on Alpine to reduce the image size
+- Postgres is compiled directly, which a few plugins (this should also make it easier to build this image on other platforms)

 ## Contributing

 If you find this image useful here's how you can help: